Choosing a CNC lathe machine can be daunting considering the options available on the market.

 Best Entry-Level Industrial CNC Lathes

-These are CNC lathes intended for hobbyists intending to do high-precision prototyping work.
-These are also used as the first lathes by small machining shops.
+These CNC lathes are ideal for hobbyists intending to do high-precision prototyping work.
+These are also used as the first CNC turning machines by small machining shops.

-The Tormach 8L CNC Lathe is a made in the US, compact machine with a 50” x 26” footprint.
+The Tormach 8L CNC Lathe is a made in USA, compact machine with a 50” x 26” footprint.
 You can perform facing, boring, grooving, and turning operations with a good amount of precision.

 It is best suited for small production requirements and for producing prototypes of high quality.